Yoshi's Safari: Development

 In February 1992, Nintendo released the Super Scope, a successor to its popular NES Zapper for the Nintendo Entertainment System.
 At the time, Nintendo was in fierce competition with Sega, a company known for its "cool" games and advertising, and needed an edge over this new rival.
 Unlike its predecessor, the Super Scope was only a moderate success and by 1993 risked fading into obscurity.
-Nintendo management realized the peripheral's relevance was waning and commissioned the company's famed R&D1 department to develop a Super Scope game featuring Mario.
+Nintendo management realized the peripheral's relevance was waning and commissioned the company's R&D1 department to develop a Super Scope game featuring Mario.
 The future of the Super Scope depended on the performance of this game.
 Yoshi's Safari was the first Super Scope game to use the SNES's Mode 7 graphics mode, which created an impression of 3D computer graphics and made the gameplay more realistic.

 Nintendo released Yoshi's Safari in Japan on July 14, 1993 under the title Yoshi's Road Hunting, and in North America the following September.
 It was released in PAL regions in 1994.
 The title did not garner much attention upon release.
 Its North American launch coincided with the rerelease of the popular arcade game Mortal Kombat (1992), a game controversial for its violence, for the SNES and Sega's Genesis.
 According to IGN, Nintendo's decision to soften the blood and gore in the SNES version drew public attention away from Yoshi's Safari.